Frequently Asked Questions

 1. How do I obtain the preventive medication?

-If eligible, you can order our preventive medication here on polypill.com.
+If eligible, you can request a prescription for our preventive medication here on polypill.com.
 There is no need to go to a chemist.
 After you complete our online assessment one of our doctors will, if there is no contra-indication, issue a prescription in your name.
 This prescription will then be immediately forwarded to our partner pharmacist who will dispatch your medication by mail to your preferred delivery address.

 2. How do I get a repeat prescription?

-We will contact you via your online patient record in time before your medication will run out.
+We will send you a reminder email when your medication is expected to run out.
 If there are no reasons to discontinue the medication our doctors will issue a follow-up prescription and make arrangements for further supply of your medication to be delivered to you.

 3. Whom do I contact if I have a problem?